Obama: Chelsea Manning 'served a tough prison sentence'

 "Given that she faced trial, that due process was carried out, that she took responsibility for her crime, that the sentence that she received was very disproportionate relative to what other leakers had received, and that she had served a significant amount of time," Obama said, "it made sense to commute -- and not pardon -- her sentence."

-Other people thinking of leaking classified documents wouldn't be encouraged by Manning's freedom, Obama said.
+Other people who may be considering leaking classified documents wouldn't be encouraged by Manning's freedom, Obama said.

 In a press release on Tuesday, the White House said Obama has commuted more sentences than any other US president.